happyfella1/finance-porfolio-optimization/README.md

  * Click red circles in the panel of "efficient frontier" to get constructed portfolios.

 3. Yet to be done
- * Include transaction constraints
+ * Get proper transaction costs
  * Include Tax constraints
- * Store the data in a db or file system
+ * Store the data in a database
- * Rebalancing the portfolio
+ * Rebalancing with proper transaction cost